elzibus/The-Reasoned-Schemer/README.md

 # The-Reasoned-Schemer

 Code related to the book : "The Reasoned Schemer", 2nd edition (https://mitpress.mit.edu/books/reasoned-schemer-second-edition).

-The microKanren implementation is taken from: https://github.com/TheReasonedSchemer2ndEd/CodeFromTheReasonedSchemer2ndEd
+The microKanren implementation is taken from the book's repository: https://github.com/TheReasonedSchemer2ndEd/CodeFromTheReasonedSchemer2ndEd

 This repository contains simple examples of microKanren which re-implement some code taken from: